ethersphere/swap-swear-and-swindle/README.md

  function isEvidenceSubmitted(bytes32 caseId, bytes32 serviceId,address clientAddress) returns (bool);

-### Trial statuses,transitions and grace periods
+### Trial rules contract

+A contract which defines a specific set of rules for a game:

+- The trial statuses transitions map.
+A scheme which define the transition for a certain status to the next one.
+- Grace periods for each trial status.
+- The reward which will be transfer to the plaintiff as a compensation for the case of a valid claim.

 While the main SwearGame contract conducts a trial to resolve a specific case it iterates between different trial statuses.

-For each game there are a specific pre defined trial statuses and a specific trial transitions scheme which which define the transition for a certain status to the next one.

-The trial statuses and their transitions are defined for each game in a TrialRules contract.

-The TrialRules contract also defines the grace period for each trial status.

 This TrialRules contract is aligned with TrialRulesAbstract.sol  and should implement the following ABIs: